ExtraHop/code-examples/README.md

 For more information, see [Connect to Reveal(x) 360 from self-managed sensors through the REST API](https://docs.extrahop.com/current/rest-connect-ccp/).

+### specify-custom-make-model

+This Python script reads custom makes and models from a CSV file and adds them to devices with specified IP addresses.

+For more information, see [Specify custom device makes and models through the REST API](https://docs.extrahop.com/current/rest-specify-custom-make-model/).

 ### specify-high-value

 This Python script reads IP addresses from a CSV file and specifies all devices with those IP addresses as high value.